adhirajpandey/Invoice-Generator/README.md

 ## Overview

 The Invoice-Generator is a tool designed to facilitate the generation of multiple PDF invoices simultaneously, utilizing CSV data as its source.

+You can checkout `sample_invoice.pdf` to review the output of this tool.
+To customize it for your own use case, you can make changes in python script.

 ## Features